"What you have heard from me in the presence of many witnesses, commit to faithful men who will be able to teach others

 Over the last several years, as Liberty Baptist Church has pursued its mission to showcase the glory of God by being and making disciples of Jesus Christ, we have enjoyed fruitful growth and increasing opportunities for ministry.
 A vital aspect of this gospel expansion has been implementing our desire to serve men discerning a call to ministry and their families.

 The Pastoral Training Center (PTC) is Liberty Baptist Church’s formal residency program for the mentoring of men pursuing a call to gospel ministry.
-Led by director Jared Wilson, PTC is an 18-month cohort-based process in which participants will collaborate in discussions on assigned readings, undergo group and individual coaching, and receive on-the-ground ministry experience, which may include visitation, evangelism, teaching service in the church, preaching opportunities, and “shadowing” our pastor and other leaders.
+Led by director Jared Wilson, PTC is an 18-month cohort-based process in which participants will collaborate in discussions on assigned readings, undergo group and individual coaching, and receive on-the-ground ministry experience.
+These experiences may include visitation, evangelism, teaching service in the church, preaching opportunities, and “shadowing” our pastor and other leaders.

 By the end of the PTC process, residents will have grown in (1) their knowledge of God’s word, especially in respect to the vocation of pastoral ministry; (2) their aptitude and temperament for biblical shepherding of a local church; and (3) their affection for Jesus and for his Bride.
 Upon completion of the PTC process, all qualified applicants will receive ordination by Liberty Baptist Church to gospel ministry.

 How Do I Apply?